-- 4. All care providers supplying hearing services to WCB customers must comply with the standards of care noted below.
-In addition, hearing service providers must comply with the code of ethics governing their discipline (i.e., Canadian Association of Speech Language Pathologists and Audiologists, SASLPA or an appropriate professional association registered as a non-profit organization in Saskatchewan).
-These codes of ethics include standards for the delivery of hearing services and the environment in which these services are delivered. - 5.
-All services, including hearing evaluations and hearing instrument fittings, will be provided by a WCB-accredited hearing service provider who is: - a.
-An audiologist currently licensed and in good standing with SASLPA; - b.
-A hearing instrument practitioner currently registered and is in good standing with a professional association that is registered as a non-profit organization; or - c.
-A graduate of a minimum two-year program at an accredited university or technical school with a directly-supervised practicum of 840 hours;

-and has current malpractice insurance.
+- 3. All hearing service providers supplying hearing aid services to workers must comply with the standards of care included herein.
+In addition, hearing service providers must comply with the code of ethics governing their discipline (such as the Canadian Association of Speech Language Pathologists and Audiologists, SASLPA or other appropriate professional association registered as a non-profit organization in Saskatchewan).
+These codes of ethics include standards for the delivery of hearing aid services and the environment in which those services are delivered. - 4.
+All hearing service providers providing medical aid services to workers, including hearing evaluations and hearing instrument fittings, as contemplated herein, must: - (a) be a(n): - (i) audiologist currently licensed and in good standing with SASLPA; - (ii) hearing instrument practitioner providing services within Saskatchewan who, as of August 1, 2024, is and remains a registered member of, and is in good standing with, SHIPS; or - (iii) hearing instrument practitioner providing services outside of Saskatchewan who is a graduate of a minimum two-year program at an accredited university or technical school with a directly-supervised practicum of 840 hours; - (b) if providing medical aid services in Saskatchewan, be accredited and approved to provide such services to workers by WCB; and - (c) carry and maintain malpractice insurance.